Cycling Accident Compensation Claims

 Cycling in London is not necessarily for the fainthearted.
 Some of the busiest roads in the city present a number of hazards to cyclists who are always going to come off second best in event of a collision.

 One evening our client, Amritpal, was cycling home from work, proceeding normally through a traffic light controlled junction, when he was overtaken by the defendant's car, a London taxi, that immediately turned left in front of him.
 Our client had no opportunity to avoid colliding with the taxi, resulting in him being thrown across the bonnet of the vehicle and subsequently landing in the road.

 Thankfully, our client did not suffer any major injuries.
 He injured his hand and arm as well as his leg.
-His bicycle was also damaged beyond repair and his clothing likewise.
+His bike was also damaged beyond repair and his clothing likewise.

 Liability for the accident was denied by the taxi driver who says he was correctly indicating, and moved away when the lights changed to green and started to turn left.
 He alleged that our client had tried to overtake his taxi on the left when it was unsafe to do so, as a result the collision happened.

 Court proceedings were issued.
 Eventually, the defendant's solicitors were persuaded to settle our client's claim.
 We recovered £3,000 for our client's injuries and property damage.